Planck 2013 results. VI. High Frequency Instrument data processing: TOI processing

 where $v$ is the out-of-balance

-{} demodulated voltage (i.e.\emph{, }the voltage difference between the square-wave compensating input voltage and the total bolometer voltage), $S_{0}$ is the responsivity (typically of order $10^{9}\ \mathrm{V/W}$) for the fiducial $v=0$ voltage.
+{} demodulated voltage (i.e.\emph{, }the voltage difference between the square-wave compensating input voltage and the total bolometer voltage), and $S_{0}$ is the responsivity (typically of order $10^{9}\,\mathrm{V\, W}^{-1}$) for the fiducial $v=0$ voltage.
 It is measured on ground-based I-V curves, but its exact value is unimportant as it is calibrated out.
-The parameter $v_{0}$ is determined for each bolometer from measurements made during the CPV phase.
-In general the $v_{0}$ values (5 to 200~mV) are equal to or larger than expected using a static bolometer model.
-The main reason is that a TOI sample is an average of 40 on-board measurements (half a modulation period), which includes an electronic transient (see e.g., \citealt{catalano2010}).
+The parameter $v_{0}$ is determined for each bolometer from measurements made during the calibration and performance verification (CPV) phase.
+In general the $v_{0}$ values (5 to 200\,mV) are equal to or larger than expected using a static bolometer model.
+The main reason is that a TOI sample is an average of 40 on-board measurements (half a modulation period), which includes an electronic transient \citep{catalano2010}.
 The non-linearity correction, as measured by $v/v_{0}$ in Eq.~\ref{eq:NLin}, is static and accurate for a slowly varying signal, in particular for dipole calibration.
-The term $v/v_{0}$ is of the order of $10^{-3}$ at most, over half a dipole period, the effect being largest in the $100\GHz$ band.
+The term $v/v_{0}$ is at most $10^{-3}$, the effect being largest in the $100\GHz$ band.

-During the mission, the drift of the zero level (as measured by $v/S_{0}$) is at most roughly $7\ \mathrm{\mathrm{fW}}$ for bolometers up to the $353\ \mathrm{GHz}$ channels, and $50\ \mathrm{fW}$ for the $545$ and $857\ \mathrm{GHz}$ channels, such that the non-linearity correction implies a drift in the gain of typically $10^{-3}$ at most, for all detectors.
+During the mission, the drift of the zero level (as measured by $v/S_{0}$) is at most roughly $7\ \mathrm{\mathrm{fW}}$ for bolometers up to the $353\ \mathrm{GHz}$ channels, and $50\ \mathrm{fW}$ for the $545$ and $857\ \mathrm{GHz}$ channels, such that the nonlinearity correction implies a drift in the gain of typically $10^{-3}$ at most, for all detectors.
 The correction has a relative precision better than $10\,\%$, so that the gain uncertainty is at the $10^{-4}$ level.
-The effective gain and uncertainty is, however, further affected by the offset in the ADC electronics, as discussed in Sect.~\ref{sec:ADC-non-linearity} below\textbf{. }The dynamical bolometer non-linearity on very strong sources (Jupiter and the Galactic centre) are not corrected in the nominal TOI.
+The effective gain and uncertainty is, however, further affected by the offset in the ADC electronics, discussed in Sect.~\ref{sec:ADC-non-linearity}\textbf{. }The dynamical bolometer nonlinearity on very strong sources (Jupiter and the Galactic centre) is not corrected in the nominal TOI.

-In addition, there are limits associated with the saturation of the analog-to-digital converters.
-As discussed in the explanatory supplement, Jupiter and the Galactic centre are the only signals on the sky strong enough to trigger this effect.
+In addition, there are limits associated with the saturation of the ADC.
+As discussed in \citet{planck2013-p28}, Jupiter and the Galactic centre are the only signals on the sky strong enough to trigger this effect.